 Kim has worked with and learned from unusual and significant leaders including expert diamond cutters in Russia and Steve Jobs at Apple.
 She’s also learned what is most effective in communicating with others so that they can do their best work and so their team can best meet their collective goal.

 We spent time together on my recent Live Inspired Podcast episode discussing flaws within common communication styles, how they are impacting relationships and teams and most important: Solutions to improve them.
 (Listen here to Kim’s story and learn simple strategies to connect more effectively.)

 Kim Scott refers to the most effective way to manage, lead and connect with others as “radical candor.”

 Practicing radical candor includes being uncommonly honest while coming from a place of great love and respect.
-When practiced, it reminds us to keep the conversation about idea, not ego.
-It creates an environment where disagreement is encouraged, because in expressing ourselves and truly listening to others express themselves, we are able to find real truth.
+When practiced, it reminds us to keep the conversation about an idea, not ego.
+It creates an environment where disagreement is encouraged because in expressing ourselves and truly listening to others express themselves, we are able to find the real truth.

 It’s been said that truth without love is brutality, but that love without truth is hypocrisy.
 Using radical candor provides us the ability to care personally and challenge directly in order to encourage those around us to achieve extraordinary results.

 Our opportunity as inspired leaders is to never be afraid to raise your voice for honesty and truth and compassion against injustice, lying and greed.
 If we do this, we will change the world.
 Starting with our own.